goss/Goss/README.md

 # GossEngine
-Engine base on the Vulkan API.
+Engine using the Vulkan API.
 Primarily for learning.

 https://www.lunarg.com/vulkan-sdk/